 is working as expected and I will add information to this web page as the project moves forward.

-clips).
-The new version is less 'buzzy' and has additional waveform capabilities that you'd expect
+web page.
+In general, V3 is less 'buzzy' and has additional waveform capabilities that you'd expect

-symmetry control, and so on.
+generation, symmetry control, 4 noise colors, and so on.

 The 'SFT Synth' uses a standard MIDI interface to receive MIDI controller and program commands.